sx02exp21/midicsv-cmake/README.md

 ## cmake
-Intention is to update and simplify portability for the midicsv utility, initially particularly for Windows x64 and MSVC, but also to use the flexibilty of cmake for generating other build systems and platforms.
+Intention is to update and simplify portability for the midicsv utility, initially particularly for Windows x64 and MSVC, but also to use the flexibility of cmake for generating other build systems and platforms.

 ## further development